shihuang047/crossRanger/README.md

 ## Introduction
 crossRanger = Cross-application of Ranger models.

 [ranger](https://github.com/imbs-hl/ranger) is a fast implementation of random forests (Breiman 2001) or recursive partitioning, particularly suited for high dimensional data.
 Classification, regression, and survival forests are supported.
+To meet the meta-analysis requirements we further use `ranger` as core RF implementation function to develop this package for microbiome-centric analyses.

-This R package basically provides a variety of functions for the Random Forests (RF) analyses taking advantages of c++ implemention by `ranger` within a single and multiple microbiome datasets.
+This R package basically provides a variety of functions for the Random Forests (RF) analyses  within a single and multiple microbiome datasets.
 Specifically, this package allows
 * RF classification or regression on a single covariate for a single microbiome dataset
 * RF classification or regression on a single covariate stratified by other covariate for a single microbiome dataset
 * RF classification or regression on a single covariate for multiple microbiome datasets